Matteo-Busso/SU2_Dataset/index.md

 ### Contact

 Do you want to acess our dataset?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) and contact us at [datadistribution.knowdive@unitn.it](datadistribution.knowdive@unitn.it).